Pupil Premium Spending Report

 Funding is allocated on a Financial Year basis (ie April to March).

-The level of Pupil Premium provided for each eligible student for the last three years is as follows:
+The level of Pupil Premium provided for each eligible student for the last five years is as follows:

 - Personal support, mentoring, coaching of PP students.